-Andy Gbormittah: We met in a spot called Shoreditch Grind, right on Silicon Roundabout in East London.
-It’s a cafe, restaurant and cocktail bar, with a tucked away recording studio upstairs.
+Andy Gbormittah / Silence & Air: We met in a spot called Shoreditch Grind, right on Silicon Roundabout in East London.
+It’s a cafe, restaurant, and cocktail bar, with a tucked away recording studio upstairs.

 I was running the studio at the time and Jake initially came in as a client.
 We hit it off pretty much straight away.
-We shared a lot of the same taste in music and the way we worked and conceptualised ideas felt very organic.
-We started working together on more and more projects until we formalised the duo.
+We shared a lot of the same taste in music and the way we worked and conceptualized ideas felt very organic.
+We started working together on more and more projects until we formalized the duo.